18F/handbook/_pages/hiring-and-jobs/hiring.md

 ## Promotions

-“Promotions” in the traditional, private sector sense do not exist within the federal government.
+"Promotions" in the traditional, private sector sense do not exist within the federal government.
 The [Promotions Handbook page]({{site.baseurl}}/promotions) explains Merit Promotions for both Competitive Service (Career) and Excepted Service positions.

 ## TTS Hiring Process